pollfish/docs/android/google-play.md

-10.4 | **.userLayout(ViewGroup userLayout)**  <br/> Sets User View layout that Pollfish surveys will be rendered above it 10.5 | **.releaseMode(boolean releaseMode)**  <br/> Sets Pollfish SDK to Developer or Release mode 10.6 | **.customMode(boolean customMode)**  <br/> Initializes Pollfish in custom mode 10.7 | **.pollfishSurveyReceivedListener(PollfishSurveyReceivedListener pollfishSurveyReceivedListener)**  <br/> Sets a notification listener when Pollfish Survey is received
+10.4 | **.userLayout(ViewGroup userLayout)**  <br/> Sets User View layout that Pollfish surveys will be rendered above it 10.5 | **.releaseMode(boolean releaseMode)**  <br/> Sets Pollfish SDK to Developer or Release mode 10.6 | **.customMode(boolean customMode)**  <br/> Initializes Pollfish in custom mode 10.7 | [DEPRECATED] **.pollfishSurveyReceivedListener(PollfishSurveyReceivedListener pollfishSurveyReceivedListener)**  <br/> Sets a notification listener when Pollfish Survey is received
 10.8 | **.pollfishSurveyNotAvailableListener(PollfishSurveyNotAvailableListener pollfishSurveyNotAvailableListener)**  <br/> Sets a notification listener when Pollfish Survey is not available
-10.9 | **.pollfishSurveyCompletedListener(PollfishSurveyCompletedListener pollfishSurveyCompletedListener)**  <br/> Sets a notification listener when Pollfish Survey is completed
+10.9 | [DEPRECATED] **.pollfishSurveyCompletedListener(PollfishSurveyCompletedListener pollfishSurveyCompletedListener)**  <br/> Sets a notification listener when Pollfish Survey is completed
 10.10 | **.pollfishUserNotEligibleListener(PollfishUserNotEligibleListener pollfishUserNotEligibleListener)**  <br/> Sets a notification listener when a user is not eligible for a Pollfish survey
 10.11 | **.pollfishUserRejectedSurveyListener(PollfishUserRejectedSurveyListener pollfishUserRejectedSurveyListener)**  <br/> Sets a notification listener when a user rejects a survey
 10.12 | **.pollfishOpenedListener(PollfishOpenedListener pollfishOpenedListener)**  <br/> Sets a notification listener when Pollfish Survey panel is opened